Beachport Jetty

 BY THE SEA – Photographs from the water's edge around the world

 When you're stranded on the shore, it feels like the sea separates you.
 But when you step into a boat, the sea connects you.
 The idea that the waves rinsing my feet on my home beach can take me around the world is enchanting.
 From my home pier, I can reach the Atlantic, the Arctic Ocean, the Mediterranean, and the tiny islands of the Pacific.
 Although hiking in the mountains is wonderful, it is only by the sea that I finally feel at peace.
-It is strange how the sea feels so familiar even on the distant opposite shore.
+It is strange how the sea feels so familiar even on the shore far away.
 The seas are woven from the same foam and salt spray.

 The images in this series can be ordered with or without a white border and stylish info text.

-On the Road – By Trans-Siberian to Asia, On the Road – By Container Ship to America, and On the Road – From Korea to Australasia are available from BoD bookstore as high-quality, eco-friendly hardcover books printed on demand (€106.90–111.90) or as ePub books (€24.99).
-The books (21×21 cm, 348–360 pages, maps, etc.) contain tips for planning your own trips without a single paid opinion.
-Lots of pictures!
-Texts only in Finnish.
+"On the Road – By Train to Asia via Siberia," "On the Road – By Container Ship to America," and "On the Road – From Korea to Australasia" are available, for example, fromthe bod.fi bookstore as high-quality , eco-friendly print-on-demand books (€106.90–111.90) or as ePub e-books (€24.99).
+These richly illustrated (21×21 cm, 348–360 pages, maps, etc.) hardcover volumes contain tips for planning your own trips without a single paid endorsement.
+Embark on a comfortable armchair journey and pick out the best ideas to make your dream trips a reality!